 So why not whip up a batch of this chunky granola with tahini and enjoy a wholesome breakfast?
 It seriously is the best granola for snacking, and it trumps store-bought granola any day.

 Tahini Granola Ingredients

-- Oats: Use traditional rolled oats (jumbo oats in some countries) and not quick-cooking oats.
+- Oats: Use old-fashioned oats (traditional rolled oats or jumbo oats in some countries) and not quick-cooking oats.
 Be sure to look for gluten-free rolled oats if you need things to stay sans gluten.

 - Buckwheat: Despite the name, buckwheat is not related to wheat.
 It’s a grain-like seed that crisps up beautifully when toasted.

 - Seeds: Sesame seeds double the nutty tahini flavour, but you can also add sunflower seeds.